mircealungu/mircea/projects/aiki.md

 "Social media companies aim to [colonize](https://twitter.com/JoshuaPHilll/status/1587857229054705666) every minute of our lives".
-(Bo Burnham )
+(Bo Burnham)

-**Aiki-do** is a martial art that is based on the precept of using an enemy's force against themselves.
+"We have to fight back" (Aiki)

 # Aiki

-Aiki is a browser extension.
+**Aiki-do** is a martial art principle that allows a practitioner to redirect an opponent's power against themselves.

+Aiki is also a browser extension that considers social media and the habits we form when we visit these websites too often to be the oponent.

-This project considers the social media websites as **the enemy that aims to waste our time**.
-In the *aiki*-way, the project proposes that we can make use of our tendency to go to these time-wasting web sites.
-Indeed, if we intercept our attempts to go to such a website and use it as reminder for doing something useful, e.g. learning we can using th enemy's force against themselves.
+In the *aiki*-way, the project proposes that the internet user (that is you who reads this) can make use of their tendency to go to these time-wasting web sites by using that habit as a reminder for doing something useful, e.g. learning Danish or Python.

 [Nanna Inie](https://pure.itu.dk/en/persons/nanna-inie) directed an amazing video showcasing Aiki for our CHI'21 presentation.